|Homepage:||Click to visit|

 |Language of Instruction:||Dutch, English||Minimum GPA::||3.0|

-The Utrecht Semester Exchange Program is offered in both the Fall and Spring semesters.
+The Utrecht Semester Exchange Program is offered in the Spring semester only.

 Spring Semester: February to July

 Students will receive up to 12 credits towards their law degree.
 International students are fully integrated into the academic life of the institution and choose from regularly scheduled courses and seminars.
 The following is a selection of classes taught in English.
 For a complete list, including course descriptions, consult the Faculty of Law web site.

 - Law and Economics of International Trade

 - Legal Argumentation in Civil Law and Common Law